pandamasque/Picross_SAT/README.md

 Then all those constraints concerning each row are put together in conjunctive form (the conjunction of a conjunction is a conjunction).
 This final set of constraints is then given to the python SAT solver, its anwser will be converted to a a grid and returned.

+## Special thanks

+Thanks to Laurent Simon for providing the pySAT solver and the lessons about SAT.